Engee documentation

 No

-# Liquid-wall heat transfer coefficient — heat transfer coefficient by convection between the coolant and the wall
+# Liquid-wall heat transfer coefficient — the coefficient of heat transfer during convection between the coolant and the wall

 W/(m^2*K) | Btu_IT/(hr*ft^2*deltadegR)